Raycast: The All-Apple Productivity Powerhouse

 VS Code & JetBrains: A Match Made in Heaven

-As someone who bounces between VS Code and JetBrains IDEs depending on the project (and my mood), Raycast’s integration with both is chef’s kiss perfection.
+As someone who bounces between VS Code and JetBrains IDEs depending on the project (and my mood), Raycast’s integration with both does exactly what it should — which turns out to be rarer than you’d think.

 With VS Code: